 DOC9.1.1 System Restoration

-This Distribution Operating Code DOC9 covers the requirements for the implementation of System Restoration procedures following a Total Shutdown or Partial Shutdown of the Total System as recognised by NGESO.
-The System Restoration procedure provides for the recovery of the Total System in the shortest possible time taking into account Power Station capabilities and the operational constraints of the Total System, in accordance with the Grid Code and the requirements of NGESO.
+This Distribution Operating Code DOC9 covers the requirements for the implementation of System Restoration procedures following a Total Shutdown or Partial Shutdown of the Total System as recognised by the ISOP.
+The System Restoration procedure provides for the recovery of the Total System in the shortest possible time taking into account Power Station capabilities and the operational constraints of the Total System, in accordance with the Grid Code and the requirements of the ISOP.

-NGESO’s licence includes the obligation to comply with the Electricity System Restoration Direction in relation to the restoration of electricity Demand in all regions of GB.
+The ESO Licence includes the obligation to comply with the Electricity System Restoration Direction in relation to the restoration of electricity Demand in all regions of GB.

 Two principal recovery routes exist, via LJRPs, and via DRZPs collectively known as Restoration Plans.
 Their requirements are described separately in this DOC9.

-In practice and in order to re-establish the integrity of the Total System and reconnect Demand in as short a time as possible, it is expected that NGESO will activate LJRPs and DRZPs in parallel.
+In practice and in order to re-establish the integrity of the Total System and reconnect Demand in as short a time as possible, it is expected that the ISOP will activate LJRPs and DRZPs in parallel.
 Any LJRP and/or DRZP comprising common DNO or Restoration Contractor assets cannot be activated at the same time.
 However this would not preclude a LJRP or DRZP from being activated at the same site(s) where there is segregation between them and the assets involved.

 DOC9.1.2 Re-synchronising Islands

-NGESO will co-ordinate the Resynchronisation of Power Islands in such cases where there is no Total Shutdown or Partial Shutdown but parts of the Total System are out of Synchronism with each other.
+The ISOP will co-ordinate the Resynchronisation of Power Islands in such cases where there is no Total Shutdown or Partial Shutdown but parts of the Total System are out of Synchronism with each other.

 DOC9.1.3 Joint System Incident Procedure